Top cheap smartwatches that won't break the bank.

 If you’re looking for a budget smartwatch, there’s never been more choice.
 And unlike in the past, cheap sub-$150/£150 smartwatches stack up as very useable options.

-The likes of Huawei, Amazfit, and Honor are making genuinely powerful smartwatches for low prices – and we’re seeing plenty of competition emerging from the likes of Redmi, Nothing’s CMF sub-brand, and Realme.
+Huawei, Amazfit, and Honor are developing genuinely powerful smartwatches at low prices.
+Strong competition is also emerging from brands like Redmi, CMF by Nothing, and Realme.

 While top smartwatches like the Apple Watch Series 10 and Google Pixel Watch 3 still command top prices for features like ECG and a wide array of third-party apps, there’s an influx of less expensive devices going big on features and little on price.